 Ask any sewing enthusiast if they have enough storage.
 You will most likely receive a unanimous “Of course not” for a response!
 I have several in my sewing studio that I use for various items.
 One of my baskets is dedicated to all my saved fabric selvages.
+I used these selvages to make a project bag.
+You can check that out right here.
 Am I the only one that saves those?!?!
-For your convenience, I have compiled a list of affiliate links to make this project easy to do.
+Making Fabric Storage Baskets is super fun and easy!
 Let’s get started!

 I really love the pattern and design of the One Hour Fabric Basket by our friends at Hearts and Bees.
 This pattern is an instant download and you only need some basic supplies to make your basket.
 This is a basic sewing pattern with a pictorial tutorial.
 I love that!
 You only need to have some basic skills necessary, like how to sew various size seam allowances and how to top stitch.
 Easy Peasy!

 The sizing and finished measurements of the fabric basket are 10″L x 6″W x 7″H. This is the perfect size for storing fat quarters of fabric.
 The width fits folded fat quarters perfectly!
 Do you love how mine turned out?
-I used Tula Pink Bumble Fabric.
+I used a retired fabrics by Tula Pink.
+Sorry – those prints are LONG GONE (unless you want to pay over $30 for a Fat Quarter).
 I also altered the pattern by adding a fusible interfacing.
 This gave my basket a nice form and shape.
 I gave this project a little sass by quilting along the existing fabric lines.
 Nice!